 Since they were all recorded with the same equipment, their recordings are more or less interchangeable.

-Their first "proper album" (ie, one with the same number of tracks on each side and where both sides of the record played at the same speed) was Weeville (1990).
+Their first “proper album” (one where both sides of the record play at the same speed) was Weeville (1990).

 Vocals, guitar, percussion, organ, viola, clavinet